intel-analytics/ipex-llm/docker/hyperzoo/README.md

 Options:

-- --master: the spark mater, must be a URL with the format `k8s://<api_server_host>:<k8s-apiserver-port>`.
+- --master: the spark mater, must be a URL with the format `k8s://https://<k8s-apiserver-host>:<k8s-apiserver-port>`.
-- --deploy-mode: submit application in cluster mode or client mode.
+- --deploy-mode: submit application in cluster mode.
 - --name: the Spark application name.
 - --conf: require to specify k8s service account, container image to use for the Spark application, driver volumes name and path, label of pods, spark driver and executor configuration, etc. check the argument settings in your environment and refer to the [spark configuration page](https://spark.apache.org/docs/latest/configuration.html) and [spark on k8s configuration page](https://spark.apache.org/docs/latest/running-on-kubernetes.html#configuration) for more details.